Kuniyoshi: The underdog Ukiyo-e master from Edo

 Japanese art with a mysterious edge

-As someone who appreciates Japanese art—whether it’s bonsai, porcelain tea cups, tattoos, or their exquisite kimonos—I’ve always admired the craftsmanship and the philosophies intertwined in their culture.
-So, it was no surprise that I quickly fell in love with Kuniyoshi’s work.
+Already a lover of Japanese craftsmanship, porcelain, bonsai, traditional tattoos, the meditative elegance of kimonos, and their philosophies intertwined in their culture, it was no surprise I fell for Kuniyoshi.
 He masterfully combined the beauty of traditional Japanese art with a darker side that I’ve always felt drawned to.

 The Ukiyo-e style of Utagawa Kuniyoshi

-The government increased censorship in 1840 and imposed restrictions on themes and subjects in ukiyo-e prints, including courtesans and kabuki actors—frequent themes in Kuniyoshi’s prints.
-Far from deterring him, Kuniyoshi embraced these limitations as a creative challenge.
-He instead used symbolic representation to critique the government, using humanlike animals instead of the actual people to mask their true identity.
-Genius!
 As his politically charged works drew the scrutiny of the authorities, it did lead to the surveillance and close monitoring of his activities.
-While he was never imprisoned or formally punished, the restrictions imposed by the Tokugawa shogunate -which was a military government let by a military leader called shogun- did present significant obstacles.
-Nonetheless, Kuniyoshi’s ability to adapt and innovate in the face of adversity solidified his legacy as a masterful and rebellious artist, he never gave up.
+While he was never imprisoned or formally punished, the restrictions imposed by the Tokugawa shogunate (which was a military government let by a military leader called shogun) did present significant obstacles.

-Woodblock printing, originally developed in China, made its way to Japan in the late 8th century.
-Initially, it was used to reproduce Buddhist texts, helping to disseminate sacred writings.
-However, during the Edo period, as urban centers expanded and literacy rates increased, woodblock printing evolved to cater to a broader audience.
+Let’s take a moment to appreciate the process behind these prints.
+Woodblock printing arrived in Japan from China around the 8th century and was originally used to reproduce sacred Buddhist texts.
+Fast forward to the Edo period, and it became a form of mass media, books, posters, and art, all carved and printed by hand.
 Publishers began using this technique to produce affordable literature and art, tapping into the growing demand for both.
 They created not only illustrated books but also standalone images, frequently enlisting famous artists -like Kuniyoshi- to design these prints.

 Videos of the craft of wood carving are hard to find.
 But if you’re interested, there is a British/Canadian woodblock printer and carver on YouTube who recorded every step of this meticulous art.